pombredanne/snippets/README.md

        url = "https://github.com/ProdriveTechnologies/snippets/archive/<tag or commit>.tar.gz",
    )
    ```
+   You will also need to pull in Go dependencies from Snippets, which you
+   can find in its [WORKSPACE](https://github.com/ProdriveTechnologies/snippets/blob/master/WORKSPACE).
    In your BUILD.bazel, add `container_push()` directives to push Docker
    containers of the individual applications into your own Docker registry,
    e.g.: